ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 In a sentence, Git gives your "Undo" key super powers.
 It also lets you experiment with different versions of your work, and then selectively merge the parts that you like from your experiments back into one cohesive whole.
 Additionally, if you need to collaborate with people, Git makes it easy to manage multiple copies of a project offline.

-You've done this kind of thing with your drafts before.
+You've done this kind of thing with your drafts before: you start with one file, then maybe you'll copy the file after you've got to a good stopping point, etc. It's a natural thing to do.
 However, you might not have thought about these actions as being related or being something that a tool could facilitate.
-Turns out, it's a common problem, and it's referred to as *version control*.
+Turns out, managing multiple copys of a set of files is common problem, and it's referred to as *version control*.

 <blockquote class="callout">
 Keeping track of drafts, versions, and history is a problem referred to as <strong>version control</strong>.